The Wanderings of Odysseus in 3D Scenes: Method

 in which ${\bm p}^{xy}_{*}$ denotes the pelvis XY-location at the last frame of the closest motion primitive, $L$ denotes the range of the activity area, $(\cdot)_{+}$ thresholds values to be non-negative, and $\epsilon$ is the tolerance defining the goal is reached.

 \myparagraph{Policy network and training.} We employ the actor-critic mechanism~\cite{sutton1998introduction} for training the policy.
 The actor produces a diagonal Gaussian distribution $\pi({\bm z}_t | {\bm s}_t)$, and its architecture is illustrated in Fig.~\ref{fig:network}.
-The critic network shares the GRU with the actor, and is only used in the training phase to estimate the expected return for the advantage function.
+The critic network shares the GRU with the actor and is only used in the training phase to estimate the expected return for the advantage function.

 To train the policy, we set up a simulation environment.
 The area range $L$ is a $20\times20 m^2$ ground plane.
-In the beginning of simulation, we create a character with a random gender, body shape, and pose, and place it to the center of the area with a random facing orientation.
-We then randomly place a goal on the ground following uniform distribution.
-We first use the 1-frame model to produce 32 motion primitives from the same initial body, and then use 2-frame model to generate motions for each body clone.
+At the beginning of the simulation, we create a character with a random gender, body shape, and pose, and place it in the center of the area with a random facing orientation.
+We then randomly set a goal on the ground following a uniform distribution.
+We first use the 1-frame model to produce 32 motion primitives from the same initial body, and then use the 2-frame model to generate motions for each body clone.
 The simulation terminates after generating 60 primitives, or all motions reach the goal.
-The goal is regarded as reached, if its horizontal distance to the body pelvis is smaller than 0.75m in our trials.
+The goal is regarded as reached if its horizontal distance to the body pelvis is smaller than 0.75m in our trials.

-We train the policy network for 500 epochs, and run the simulation 8 times for each epoch.
+We train the policy network for 500 epochs and run the simulation 8 times for each epoch.
 Therefore, we collect motion data from 4000 random body-goal pairs.
-We update the policy network at each epoch by minimizing following loss
+We update the policy network at each epoch by minimizing the following loss

 in which the first term updates the policy network with PPO~\cite{schulman2017proximal}, the second term is to update the critic network for better value estimation, and the third term is to regularize motion in the latent space. $R_t$ denotes the expected return from rewards with a discount factor.
-More details are referred to the supp.mat.
+More details are given in the appendix.